Root Beer Float Pie

 - 1 package (1 ounce) sugar-free instant vanilla pudding mix

-- 1 graham cracker crust (9 inches)
+- 1 9-in. graham cracker crust (about 6 oz.)

 - Maraschino cherries, optional

 - Set aside and refrigerate 1/2 cup whipped topping for garnish.
 In a large bowl, whisk the root beer, milk and pudding mix for 2 minutes.
 Fold in half the remaining whipped topping.
 Spread into graham cracker crust.

 - Spread remaining whipped topping over pie.
 Freeze for at least 8 hours or overnight.

 - Dollop reserved whipped topping over each serving; top with a maraschino cherry if desired.